Anatoly Stessel: Biography

+Education and early service

-Anatoly Stessel, born in 1848 as the son of Lieutenant General Ivan Matveevich Stessel, graduated from the Pavel Military School in 1866.
+Anatoly Stessel, born in 1848, was the son of Lieutenant General Ivan Matveevich Stessel and grandson of Lieutenant General Ivan Matveyevich Stessel, the commandant of Tsarskoye Selo.
+He graduated from the Pavel Military School in 1866.

 Stessel participated in the Russo-Turkish War (1877–1878).
 He subsequently commanded the 16th Ladoga Infantry Regiment in 1897, and then from 1897 to 1899 the 44th Kamchatka Infantry Regiment.
 He was appointed to head the 3rd East Siberian Brigade (1899–1903), and distinguished himself for his role in the suppression of the Boxer Movement of 1899–1901 in Qing China, being wounded in combat during the Battle of Tientsin in July 1900.
 He was subsequently awarded the Order of St. George (4th degree).

+Service in the Russo-Japanese War

 From 12 August 1903 Stessel commanded the Russian garrison of Port Arthur in Manchuria - a total of over 50,000 men.
 Imperial Russia had occupied Port Arthur from 1897, and had heavily enhanced and modernized its defenses in the intervening years - its position was considered one of the most heavily fortified in the world.

 The Russo-Japanese War of 1904-1905 started in February 1904; Stessel was promoted to governor of the Kwantung Military District in March 1904, and Lieutenant General Konstantin Smirnov was appointed as his successor at Port Arthur.
 However, Stessel chose to interpret the orders to mean that Smirnov was his subordinate, and remained at Port Arthur, countermanding Smirnov's orders and denying his requests for supplies and reinforcements, and sending misleading telegrams to the Tsar blaming Smirnov for any setbacks.
 He also ignored orders from General Aleksei Kuropatkin (the commander-in-chief of the Russian land forces in Manchuria) to leave Port Arthur on a destroyer on 3 July 1904.

-Stessel's command of the Port Arthur defenses was ineffective throughout the Siege of Port Arthur (July 1904 to January 1905).
-In August 1904, after the Japanese victory at the Battle of Nanshan in May 1904, Stessel refused Japanese offers to evacuate the women and non-combatants from Port Arthur, and by autumn food was in short supply.
+Surrender of the Port of Dal'niy

+The Russian Empire had acquired the Liaodong peninsula from China by lease in 1898 in the aftermath of the First Sino-Japanese War.
+Russia spent more than 10 million golden rubles developing what was a scattering of Chinese fishing villages into the port city of Dal'niy as its primary port#warm-water port in Asia, connected to the Trans-Siberian Railway via the branch line Chinese Eastern Railway through Harbin.

+On 29 May, 1904, the port of Dal'niy was surrendered to the Japanese without a fight after Japanese forces cut it off.
+Stessel neglected to destroy the port facilities or remove the equipment.
+About a hundred warehouses, a power plant, railroad workshops, a large quantity of rails and rolling stock, significant coal reserves, and 50 cargo ships fell into Japanese hands intact.
+Throughout the war, the Japanese used Dal'niy to send reinforcements, weapons, ammunition, and provisions to their troops in Manchuria.
+Japanese destroyers were also based there.